Investors Alert: ASLAN Pharmaceuticals Limited (ASLN)

 VOLATILITY ANALYSIS:

-Volatility remained at 9.72% over last week and shows 31.01% volatility in last month.
+Volatility remained at 7.98% over last week and shows 14.61% volatility in last month.
+Market risk that established with market trade and it is measured by beta factor.
+Beta indicator lies at -.
+Risk is measured on the beta factor, if beta is higher than 1 then risk is higher and if beta is lower than 1, then risk will be low.
 VOLATILITY is also measured by ATR an exponential moving average (14-days) of the True Ranges.
 ATR value stands at 0.65.

+ASLAN Pharmaceuticals Limited (ASLN) exchanged 481898 shares on hands in most recent trading session and observed an average volume with 1.46M shares.
+The stock acknowledged active focus on shares on Tuesday.
+ASLN disclosed a change of 0.00% and its listed share value at $2.03 on 31/12/2019.
+This company belong to Singapore Country and part of Healthcare sector.
+It has a market capitalization of $.
+Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

+A Simple moving average is one of the most flexible as well as most-commonly used technical analysis indicators.
+It is highly popular among traders, mostly because of its simplicity.
+It works best in a trending environment.
+Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is a downside from its 20 days moving average with -17.05% and trading from 50 days moving average with 11.23%.
+The stock price is performing along declining drift from its 200 days moving average with -26.29%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
+The charting software plots the moving average as a line directly into the price chart.

 PROFITABILITY SNAP: